March from Antioch to Jerusalem during the First Crusade: March to Jerusalem

-At the end of December or early in January, Robert of Normandy and Bohemond's nephew Tancred agreed to become vassals of Raymond, who was wealthy enough to compensate them for their service.
-Godfrey of Bouillon, however, who now had revenue from his brother's territories in Edessa, refused to do the same.
+At the end of December 1098 or early in January 1099, Robert of Normandy and Bohemond's nephew Tancred agreed to become vassals of Raymond, who was wealthy enough to compensate them for their service.
+Godfrey of Bouillon, however, who had revenue from his brother's territories in Edessa, refused to do the same.
 On 5 January, Raymond dismantled the walls of Maarat.
 On 13 January he began the march south to Jerusalem, barefoot and dressed as a pilgrim, followed by Robert and Tancred and their respective armies.
 Proceeding south along the coast, they encountered little resistance.

 Raymond planned to take Tripoli for himself to set up a state equivalent to Bohemond's Antioch.
 First however, he besieged nearby Arqa.
-Meanwhile, Godfrey, along with Robert of Flanders, who had also refused vassalage to Raymond, joined together with the remaining Crusaders at Latakia and marched south in February.
+Meanwhile, Godfrey, along with Robert of Flanders, who had also refused vassalage to Raymond, joined with the remaining Crusaders at Latakia and marched south in February.
 Bohemond had originally marched out with them but quickly returned to Antioch in order to consolidate his rule against the advancing Byzantines.
 At this time, Tancred left Raymond's service and joined with Godfrey, due to some unknown quarrel.
 Another separate force, though linked to Godfrey's, was led by Gaston IV of Béarn.

 Godfrey, Robert, Tancred, and Gaston arrived at Arqa in March, but the siege continued.
 Pons of Balazun died, struck by a stone missile.
 The situation was tense not only among the military leaders, but also among the clergy.
 Since Adhemar's death there had been no real leader of the crusade, and ever since the discovery of the Holy Lance by Peter Bartholomew in Antioch, there had been accusations of fraud among the clerical factions.
 Finally, in April, Arnulf of Chocques challenged Peter to an ordeal by fire.
 Peter underwent the ordeal and died after days of agony from his wounds, which discredited the Holy Lance as a fake.
-This also undermined Raymond's authority over the Crusade, as he was the main proponent of its authenticity.
+This also undermined Raymond's authority over the crusade, as he was the main proponent of its authenticity.